-There are 1284 food businesses in Moray, all of which are included in the Intervention Programme and are subject to the Enforcement Policy.
+There are 1343 food businesses in Moray, all of which are included in the Intervention Programme and are subject to the Enforcement Policy.

 The Moray area has a relatively large number of food manufacturing companies within its boundaries.
-Approximately 8% of premises are manufacturers and Moray is the Home Authority for major food manufacturers including Baxters of Speyside and Walkers of Aberlour.
-There are 10 catering establishments associated with the 2 MOD establishments.
+Approximately 8%of premises are manufacturers and Moray is the base for major food manufacturers including Baxter's of Speyside and Walkers of Aber lour.

-In addition there are 12 premises Approved in terms of EC Regulation 853/2004 for producing, manufacturing, or storing products of animal origin.

-These premises include several meat and fish processors, an ice cream manufacturer and a cold store.
-There are also 7 registered egg packers and due to the packing activity involved, these businesses now require to be approved in accordance with EC Hygiene Regulation 853/2004.
+In addition there are 11 premises Approved in terms of EC Regulation 853/2004 for producing, manufacturing, or storing products of animal origin.
+These premises include several meat and fish processors, a fishing vessel and a cold store.
+There are also 5 registered egg packers and due to the packing activity involved, these businesses require to be approved in accordance with EC Hygiene Regulation 853/2004.
 In total there are 20 premises requiring approval within Moray.